Chase Distillery: Maison Williams Chase Wines

-Willy's Cider, first produced in 2009, Willy's Cider serves as the base for Williams Gins and has been bottled as a product in its own right since 2013.
+Willy's Cider, first produced in 2009, serves as the base for Williams Gins and has been bottled as a product in its own right since 2013.
 The distillery also produces Willy's Cider Apple Sours.

 Further products

-Chase Distillery also produces a number of different liqueurs, along with Willy Chase's Fit Corn and candles.

-Together with Hobsons Brewery in Shropshire, Chase is developing a whisky made from corn, rye, or barley.
-They have been laying cask since 2012, a cask distilled 7 March 2012 was spotted in 2018.
-There is't a known release before 2021.
+From 2014, together with Hobsons Brewery in Shropshire, Chase was developing a whisky made from corn, rye, or barley.
+They have been laying casks since 2012 and a cask distilled on 7 March 2012 was spotted in 2018.